 Harrison’s advocacy shifted into high gear when both her step-grandmother and her sister died within two days of each other following Cuomo’s executive order to move COVID patients from hospitals to nursing homes.
 They were honored as “Long Island’s Homefront Sisters” as they worked at Republic Airport in East Farmingdale building the planes that helped America win World War II.
 “They fought for our country and were treated like unwanted stray animals by Cuomo’s political donors who he then granted immunity,” she said, noting that her step-grandmother’s sister was also famed as “Josie, the Riveter.”

 She questioned why she wasn’t allowed to honor the passing of her relatives, while anarchists and looters were allowed to attack police and run wild through the streets.
 “Under Cuomo and the Democrats, victims have no rights.
 Police are vulnerable and our children are not safe as they roll out the red carpet for the criminals.
 We can’t allow this to continue.”

 Harrison is passionate, energetic and driven and vows to make sure elected representatives are held accountable for the results of their policies.
 “The murder rate is increasing in New York State because they eliminated life sentences,” Harrison concluded.
 “It’s like the wild, wild west.”
-SHe has been succesful with her campaign against former Governor Cuomo, Former District Attorney Tim Sini, District Attorney Anne Donnelly's campaign and we advise any of her opponents to take her very seriously.
+She has been successful with her campaign against former Governor Cuomo, Former District Attorney Tim Sini, District Attorney Anne Donnelly's campaign and we advise any of her opponents to take her very seriously.